 Grading timber marked DRY is graded at an average moisture content of 20% and this moisture content should not be exceeded during transportation, storage or installation.

 Span tables showing timber sizes and strengths can be obtained from www.trada.co.uk and also by contacting one of our branches, where we keep copies of the span tables and help can be given.
-More detailed information regarding the timber grading process on softwood can be found by clicking HERE.

 Using grading timber for structures is a specialist topic and should you require any further assistance, please do not hesitate to contact any of our branches, where our staff will be happy to help.